-- 1. Click Peripheral Devices in the PX Explorer pane, and the Peripheral Devices page opens in the right pane. - 2.
+- 1. Click Peripheral Devices in the left pane. - 2.
 Select the sensor or actuator that you want to configure. - 3.
-Click Setup.
+Click Setup in the right pane.
 The "Setup of peripheral device <serial number> (<sensor type>)" dialog appears, where <serial number> is its serial number and <sensor type> is its type.

-Tip: You can also trigger the same setup dialog by selecting the desired environmental sensor or actuator icon in the navigation tree and then clicking Setup in the right pane.
+For example, Setup of peripheral device AEI7A00022 (Temperature).

+4. Configure available fields properly.

-- 4. If the selected environmental sensor is the Raritan contact closure sensor connected with a third-party detector/switch, select the appropriate sensor type in the Binary Sensor Subtype field. - Contact: The detector/switch is designed to detect the door lock or door open/closed status. - Smoke Detection: The detector/switch is designed to detect the appearance of smoke. - Water Detection: The detector/switch is designed to detect the appearance of water on the floor. - Vibration: The detector/switch is designed to detect the vibration in the floor. - 5.
-Type a new name in the Name field. - 6.
-Describe the sensor or actuator's location by assigning alphanumeric values to the X, Y and Z coordinates.
-See Describing the Sensor or Actuator's Location (on page 164).
+Fields Description Name Assign a name for identification.
+Description Type any descriptive text as needed.
+Location (X, Y and Z) Describe the sensor's or actuator's location by assigning alphanumeric values to the X, Y and Z coordinates.
+See Describing the Sensor's or Actuator's Location (on page 187).
+When the term "Rack Units" appears inside the parentheses in the Z location field, indicating that the Z coordinate format is set to Rack Units, you must type an integer number.
+See Setting the Z Coordinate Format (on page 186).
+Binary Sensor Subtype This field is available only when the selected sensor is a contact closure sensor.
+Select one of the following sensor types: Contact: The detector/switch is designed to detect the door lock or door open/closed status.
+Smoke Detection: The detector/switch is designed to detect the appearance of smoke.
+Water Detection: The detector/switch is designed to detect the appearance of water on the floor.
+Vibration: The detector/switch is designed to detect the vibration in the floor.
+Alarmed to Normal Delay This field is available only when the selected sensor is the DX-PIR presence detector.
+It determines the wait time before the PXE announces that the presence detector returns to the normal state after it is back to normal.

-Note: When the term "Rack Units" appears inside the parentheses in the Z location field, indicating that the Z coordinate format is set to Rack Units, you must type an integer number.

-7. If the sensor is the DX-PIR presence detector, a field labeled "Alarmed to Normal Delay" is available.
-This field determines the wait time before the PX announces that the presence detector returns to the normal state after it is back to normal.

 Type both the time and measurement units in this field.
 For example, type '30 s' for 30 seconds, or '2 min' for 2 minutes.

-8. If the selected environmental sensor is a numeric sensor, its threshold settings are displayed in the dialog.
-See Sensor Threshold Settings (on page 349) for detailed information.
+If the selected sensor is a numeric sensor, its threshold settings are displayed in the dialog.
+See Sensor Threshold Settings (on page 440) for detailed information.